ellmetha/ledgerlink-contract/README.rst

 |

-Ledgerlink (or ledgr.link) is a URL shortener service that uses the NEO blockchain as a mean to store irreplaceable short URLs.
+Ledgerlink (or ledgr.link) is a URL shortener service that uses the NEO blockchain as a mean to store irreplaceable / unfalsifiable short URLs.
 Such shortened URLs are protected against any third party interferences because they cannot be changed by anybody - they will live forever on the NEO blockchain.
 Thus the NEO blockchain is used as a source of trust, ensuring that the shortened links always lead to where they are supposed to.